ArlysonMathias/makadeshi-fest-API/README.md

 ## Description
-Project about company Makadeshi Events.
+Project about company nextFilms.
 This project is for educational purposes at the request BlueEdtech.

 ## How to clone?
 In your vsCode CLI, type the following command